karthikbalaji-optisol/real-estate-agent/readme.md

 ## Overview

-A comprehensive, event-driven platform that actively monitors email accounts (via standard IMAP), detects emails containing real estate property links, scrapes the property pages, structures the information using LLM models, and presents the data in a web dashboard with advanced reporting capabilities.
+A comprehensive, event-driven platform that actively monitors email accounts (via standard IMAP), uses LLMs to identify real estate emails and extract property links, scrapes the property pages, structures the information via robust regex parsing, and presents the data in a web dashboard with advanced reporting capabilities.

 The project has evolved from a single-script pipeline into a robust microservices architecture.